Get E-Book

 -> mark socket as listening

-Node hides the system calls behind one method.
-The boundaries still leak through errors, address fields, and timing.
+Node hides those lower operations behind one method.
+The lower layers still show up through errors, address fields, and timing.

-server.listen() has several overloads, and they all converge on the same lower operation.
-The numeric form is compact:
+server.listen() has several overloads, and they all reach the same lower operation.
+The numeric form is compact -

 server.listen(3000, '127.0.0.1');